The Sparks! Programme is now available!

 Sparks!, the serendipity forum, a two-day multidisciplinary science innovation forum and public event

 CERN is launching an annual two-day multidisciplinary science innovation forum and public event.
 Sparks!, the serendipity forum at CERN, will bring together renowned scientists from diverse fields around the world, along with decision makers, representatives of industry, philanthropists, ethicists and the public to bring a novel, multi-faceted approach to addressing some of the big questions of our time.

-While CERN will benefit from the cutting-edge learning that the forum will afford, participants will gain from lessons learned by CERN in mining the LHC data streams.
+CERN will benefit from the cutting-edge learning that the forum will afford, and participants will gain from lessons learned by CERN in mining the LHC data streams.
 Together, the invited participants, from a diverse background beyond AI such as neuroscience, psychology, philosophy and ethics, and CERN scientists will exchange visions on the development of the field, and set tangible directions for a future course.
 The forum discussions will form and inform the public event sparking new questions on what that all means to the future of our global society.

 The Sparks!
 Forum was originally planned to take place in 2020, however due to the Covid-19 pandemic, the Sparks!
 Launch took place virtually on 26 November 2020.

 Professors Anima Anandkumar, Jürgen Schmidhuber, Francesca Rossi and Stuart Russell, talked about the current status of the field of AI research today, setting the scene for the discussion about the future of the field during the event in 2021.
 Host Bruno Giussani, Global Curator of TED, interviewed CERN AI experts, Jennifer Ngadiuba, Sofia Vallecorsa and Micheal Kagan, on how CERN and other big science can benefit from AI and the topics we aim to address in 2021.